-As an action, a bright streak flashes from your pointing finger to a point you choose within 35 meters and then blossoms with a low roar into an explosion of flame.
+As two actions, a bright streak flashes from your pointing finger to a point within 36 meters and then blossoms with a low roar into an explosion of flame.
 Each creature in a sphere centered on that point must make a Reflex saving throw.

-On a failed save, a creature takes 5d6 fire damage and is burning 1.
+On a failed save, a creature takes 6d6 fire damage and is burning 1.

 On a successful save, a creature takes half as much damage and doesn’t start burning.